Find out about featured events, recent initiatives, and collaborations of the HECC here. Also see News and Updates for more recent announcements.

 - For all testimony materials and public records of legislative hearings, see the Oregon Legislative Information System.

-- The HECC 2017 Session Legislative Resources Web Page includes key links, fact sheets and documents, and will be populated more as the Session progresses.
+- The HECC 2017 Session Legislative Resources Web Page includes key links, fact sheets and documents.

 - The HECC Reports page is a resource for formal work group and research reports previously submitted to the Oregon Legislature.

 - Additional summaries of featured legislative work can be found in the HECC Collaborations e-newsletter.

 The State of Oregon approved a number of significant bills in the 2017 Legislative Session that will impact our work for higher education affordability, equity, and student success.
 In addition to those described here, summaries of numerous other key bills pertaining to higher education are included in the HECC Legislative Summary above, in addition to useful charts describing work groups and reports that have been assigned to the HECC and its partners.